searchhub/searchhub.github.io/ui/readme.swg.md

 subsequently by *weight*.
 Alternatively you could set it to __group sorting__ where the suggestions are primarily sorted by type of stage(s) and subsequently sorted on *weight* within their groups.
 The weight is determined by the ranking settings you define.

+## Basic settings - AI Suggestions

+This setting determines the quantity of AI suggestions that will be displayed.
+When present, these suggestions will always appear above the search results.
+The AI-generated suggestions are designed to enhance both the findability and sellability of products, and are based on the user’s search refinement behavior.
+For instance, for a general query such as “men”, the AI will identify the currently most relevant refined queries, such as “men’s fashion” and “men’s shoes”.
+In cases where there are bad or no search results, the AI will generate “relaxed-queries” that have previously led to successful search sessions.
+(This functionality depends on our search-collector and can only deliver additional value if the search-collector is implemented correctly.)

 # AI-Training

 The AI-Training view enables you to train and improve searchhub’s clustering at large scale.
 There will always be some cases where searchhub on its own might not be confident